 Why?
 Because In the age of COVID-19, the need for quality healthcare facilities is more important than ever.
-Risks in healthcare construction such as infection, dust, noise, vibration, waste and utility outages must be addressed.
+Risks in healthcare construction such as infection, dust, noise, vibration, waste, and utility outages must be addressed.

 The good news is that there is a construction personnel credential that can help reduce these risks, improve construction results and boost your and your company’s delivery capabilities.

-By earning this credential, you can become familiar with state-of-the-art best practices to protect patients, staff, visitors, workers and surrounding communities as you build new or rehab existing healthcare facilities.
+By earning this credential, you can become familiar with state-of-the-art best practices to protect patients, staff, visitors, workers, and surrounding communities as you build new or rehab existing healthcare facilities.

 Interested in how you can make a difference by earning this credential?
 Take a look at the information below.

 The Joint Commission publication authors pointed to significant emerging global risks.
 They concluded that these risks exacerbate the need for raising the bar on PCRA/ICRA requirements.
-They listed climate change, natural disasters, infectious disease, antimicrobial resistance and pollution as examples of these risks.
+They listed climate change, natural disasters, infectious diseases, antimicrobial resistance, and pollution as examples of these risks.
 The authors went on to state that these heightened threat levels make the PCRA/ICRA processes increasingly critical—to the point that they should be considered part of emergency preparedness.

-The worldwide pandemic of the coronavirus more than ever makes state-of-the-art health care construction paramount.
+The worldwide pandemic of the coronavirus more than ever makes state-of-the-art healthcare construction paramount.
 Working toward the high quality represented by this certificate is important for your health and safety, your career, your company, and your customers.